Garage Door Cable Repair Experts

 Garage Door Cable Repair

-“The cable came loose and the door was sitting crooked.
-I didn’t want to touch it myself.
-They came out, fixed the cable, checked the rest of the system, and made sure it was safe.”
+“The cable came loose and the door was crooked.
+They fixed it, checked the system, and made sure it was safe.”

 Jack W.